 Victory: Dairy Farm Shuts Down Following PETA Investigation!

-Update: Just one day after PETA released eyewitness video footage, the N.C.
+Update: After PETA obtained eyewitness video footage, the N.C.
 Department of Environment and Natural Resources cited the farm for six violations of state law.
 The agency corroborated PETA’s findings, reporting that “animal waste was observed [up] to 3 feet deep” where cows were made to stand, eat, walk, and try to rest.
 Read more.

 t sounds like something straight out of a horror film: being forced to wade through your own waste just to eat a meal.
 Every day, the pool of feces and urine grows deeper, and when you emerge, it hardens and dries to your hair and skin, resulting in sores and painful ulcers on your body.
 But this isn’t some new Hollywood blockbuster—it’s reality for cows on a North Carolina dairy farm.